skurfer/RenderMarkdown/README.markdown

   * Specify a file to include before the main body
   * Specify a file to include after the main body
   * An option to display the source file's last modified time (top, bottom, none)
+  * An option to add outline-style letters and numbers to items in the table of contents
+  * An option to add the letters/numbers from the table of contents to the actual headings in the document